d3xter7-lab/tictactoe-with-graphics/README.md

-# tictactoe-with-graphics
+# Tic-Tac-Toe
-The tictactoe game with graphics using python.py and graphics.py
+A simple graphical Tic-Tac-Toe game in python.
+Import the graphics.py in the same directory as of TicTacToe.py and run the file using the command python3 TicTacToe.py